naim-prog/wyg-music/README.md

 <dt> <b>28 / 11 / 2022</b> </dt>

 <dd> Search bar working with key 'Enter' or with button (not visual finished)
+<dd> Change pure AJAX functions in javascript with onclick functions to HTMX

 </dl>